cdodev/commandodev.com/content/about/my-story.md

 Like many people of my generation, **bullying** was a feature of growing up.
 I'm sure that was a major driver that lead me at about 13 or 14 to decide that I would one day join the Royal Marine Commandos.
-This to my young eyes epitomised toughness and fitting in to a close nit social structure that had eluded me at school.
+This to my young eyes epitomised toughness and fitting in to a close-knit social structure that had eluded me at school.